M3tox/TAOOT/README.md

 HALLA.SET -
 Fixes a script error that appears when entering the A-Deck corridors during TOUR mode.
 Without this fix, the player would get spammend with error messages, until he leaves the corridor.

+HALLB.SET -
+Brings back "Jay".
+In the CD version he walked up and down the corridors.
+For some reason he was missing in the Steam/GOG version.

 VESTSTBD.SET -
 fixes bug in the door logic.
 In the regular version, the player would end up on A-Deck promenade when using the door on BOAT Deck in the grand stair case, starboard side.